mlab817/faqs/src/establishment-of-smart-agriculture-system-in-western-visayas/what-is-the-difference-of-koica-smart-greenhouse-implementation-versus-the-mafra-initiated-smart-gre.md

 ---
  title: What is the difference of KOICA Smart Greenhouse implementation versus the MAFRA initiated Smart Greenhouse Project in Iloilo?

-tags: ["difference","koica","smart","greenhouse","implementation","versus","mafra","initiated","smart","greenhouse","project","iloilo"]

  ---

-### Establishment of Smart Agriculture System in Western Visayas
+## Establishment of Smart Agriculture System in Western Visayas

-## What is the difference of KOICA Smart Greenhouse implementation versus the MAFRA initiated Smart Greenhouse Project in Iloilo?
+# What is the difference of KOICA Smart Greenhouse implementation versus the MAFRA initiated Smart Greenhouse Project in Iloilo?

  - MAFRA